Summer Horror Books that will scare your pants off

 Summer of Night

-So the cover of Summer of Night actually really reminds me of Children of the Corn.
+So the cover of Summer of Night reminds me of Children of the Corn.
 If that isn’t any reason to try and read it then the synopsis is.

-Lately I have been really stuck with reading a lot of middle-grade and young adult horror and thriller books.
+Lately, I have been stuck with reading a lot of middle-grade and young-adult horror and thriller books.
 That’s okay though because they are really good!

 Here is what Summer of Night is about!

 Soon, the group discovers stories of other children who once disappeared from Elm Haven.
-And there are other strange things happening in town: unexplained holes in the ground, a stranger dressed as a World War I soldier, and a rendering-plant truck that seems to be following the five boys.
+Other strange things are happening in town: unexplained holes in the ground, a stranger dressed as a World War I soldier, and a rendering plant truck that seems to be following the five boys.
 The friends realize that there is a terrible evil lurking in Elm Haven…and they must be the ones to stop it.

 If you want to check out Summer of Night then you can find them through the links below.